code-dash/shopify-utils/README.md

 This is a script that can be pasted in your browser console in order to take advantage of the Shopify Admin access and build additional functionalities on top of it.

+Shopify constantly updates their admin logic, so there is a high chance at some point some of the routes stop working.

-There might be some bugs so please use at your own discretion.
+There might be some bugs so please use at your own discretion!

 ## How to use